remoteworklibrary/remoteworklibrary.io/content/posts/virtual-coffee-breaks.md

 draft: true
 ---

 Breaks are important.
 Taking breaks together with colleagues is also important.
-What usually just happens in normal office routine needs some coordination and tools in a remote work situation.
+What usually just happens in normal office routine needs some assistance in a remote work situation.
 <!--more-->

 ## What [is | are] XYZ?